La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _I am a new student._

 nintadni
-: … is a new student, a newbie
+: … (someone) is a new student, a newbie

 <pixra url="/assets/pixra/cilre/nintadni.svg" caption="mi nintadni" definition="I am a new student, a fresher."></pixra>